LoicGrobol/apprentissage-artificiel/slides/04-logistic-regression/notes.md

 Now this looks like a cheap trick: for any choice of $f$, and any values of the variable, this last equality will always be true.
 But it will allow us to *reason* about what we are doing by giving a name to the incertitudes that we have to take into account.
+This is of course again most relevant in the case of a *scalar* $y$, and the discrete cases tend to be harder, precisely because if the phenomenon you're trying to model is all-or-nothing, it's harder to incrementally improve your model.

 Other notations: